 We are always keen to receive suggestions for future white papers, guides or publications.
 Email your suggestions to firstname.lastname@example.org

-Accounting Software – a guide for not-for-profit organisations
+Accounting Systems – a guide for not-for-profit organisations

 There are many accounting packages used within the sector; some are designed specifically for charities, but the vast majority are at heart systems that have been designed for profit-making companies and have in some cases been tweaked or have had reports written to make them more relevant to charities.
 In our latest guide, we list a broad range of systems that charities could consider if they are looking for an accounting package.
 Most of the data in the guide has been provided by the suppliers themselves.